mind the gap program

 9:00 AM - 12:30PM: Applied Jewish Wisdom with Rabbanit Dasi Fruchter and Rabbi Dr. Dan Smokler.
 This morning section will have an option for those interested in text immersion to improve their text and Talmud skills.
 Please indicate if you are interested in this on the application.

 1:30 PM-5:00 PM: During the afternoon, there will be a variety of classes offered, including Chasidut and Tanakh.
-The Mind the Gap cohort can participate in a module called the Design Lab where they will have the opportunity to test, design, and incubate ideas in their field of interest, featuring skill-building workshops throughout the trimester.
+The Mind the Gap cohort also can participate in a module called the Design Lab where they will have the opportunity to test, design, and incubate ideas in their field of interest, featuring skill-building workshops throughout the units.

 For more details contact firstname.lastname@example.org